14 Popular Italian Horse Breeds

 The bloodline has been expanded to include Thoroughbred and Arabian horses.
 Uses for the Maremmano horse include riding, sport, and endurance.

-In addition, this horse is typically grey, bay, or chestnut in color and stands 15 to 16 hands tall.
+In addition, this horse is typically grey, bay, or chestnut and stands 15 to 16 hands tall.
 They are loyal, intelligent, and docile horses that are obedient and friendly.

-The Ventasso is a rare breed of horse indigenous to the upper Val d’Enza valley in Italy’s Emilia Romagna region.
+The Ventasso is a rare horse breed indigenous to the upper Val d’Enza valley in Italy’s Emilia Romagna region.
 There are only about 50 of these magnificent horses left today.

 Documentations of the Ventasso trace back to the Serenissima Farnese, Duke Ferdinand of Bourbon, and the Duchy of Maria Louisa of Austria.